newrelic/newrelic-php-agent/docs/dev_environment.md

 ## There is possibly some incompatibility with mysql in the main build container.
 It might make sense at a future point to have the integration tests run from a different container than the build container.

-## There are currently 5 known failing integration tests with this prototype.
+## There are currently 0 known failing integration tests with this prototype.

-not ok - tests/integration/errors/test_E_WARNING.php8.php
-not ok - tests/integration/errors/test_ignore_all_except_E_WARNING.php8.php
-not ok - tests/integration/external/curl_exec/test_cat_response_header_anonymous.php
-not ok - tests/integration/external/curl_exec/test_cat_response_header_to_file.php
-not ok - tests/integration/api/internal/test_get_request_metadata_cat.php

-Please ignore (or fix) these errors for now.